Direct and indirect spin current generation and spin-orbit torques in ferromagnet/nonmagnet/ferromagnet trilayers: Introduction

 The spin-diffusion model~\cite{PhysRevB.53.6554,PhysRevB.66.224424,Barnas.Fert.eaPRB2005} is often sufficient for identifying various mechanisms of spin-orbit torque~\cite{PhysRevLett.121.136805,PhysRevB.94.104419,PhysRevB.94.104420}.
+However, as we explain below, the interpretation of certain experimental \cite{Humphries2017} and theoretical \cite{Freimuth2018} results for ferromagnetic trilayers within the spin-diffusion model requires an implausibly large imaginary part of the spin-mixing conductance.
 On the other hand, it is well understood that the current-in-plane giant magnetoresistance effect involves interlayer scattering with a length scale on the order of a mean free path, a process beyond the spin-diffusion model~\cite{Tsymbal2001}.
 The interplay between such processes and spin-orbit coupling and their contributions to spin-orbit torques in ferromagnetic trilayers are the subject of the present paper.

 In this work, we classify and calculate spin-orbit torques in ferromagnet/normal metal/ferromagnet trilayers that have no analogue in nonmagnet/ferromagnet bilayers, including those not describable by spin diffusion models.
 We refer to such torques as \emph{nonlocal} because they require coupling between the two ferromagnetic layers via spin currents.
 We identify two previously unrecognized phenomena due to nonlocal torques.
-First, we find a disorder-dependent dampinglike torque that exceeds typical torques in heavy metal/ferromagnet bilayers when in the parallel magnetization configuration but is strongly reduced in the antiparallel configuration.
-We argue this behavior is the spin-orbit torque analogue of the current-in-plane giant magnetoresistance and call it \emph{giant magneto-torquance}.
+First, we find a disorder-dependent torque that exceeds typical torques in heavy metal/ferromagnet bilayers when in the parallel magnetization configuration but is strongly reduced in the antiparallel configuration.
+We argue this behavior is the spin-orbit torque analogue of the current-in-plane giant magnetoresistance and call it \emph{giant magnetotorquance}.
 Second, when the magnetizations of the two ferromagnetic layers are orthogonal to each other, we identify unconventional fieldlike torques generated by the interplay of spin-orbit coupling and interlayer scattering.

 In general, the nonlocal torques may be categorized into \emph{direct} and \emph{indirect} mechanisms.
 In the direct mechanism, one ferromagnetic layer emits a spin current than is absorbed by the other ferromagnetic layer.
 In the indirect mechanism, the in-plane spin-polarized current from one ferromagnetic layer ``leaks'' into the other ferromagnetic layer, where it is converted into an out-of-plane spin current and reabsorbed by the original layer.